International Combat Martial Arts Encyclopedia

 Royal Marine’s, introduced to Freestyle Martial Arts and Unarmed Combat.

-1978. - Awarded Shomokuroku
+1978. - Awarded Shomokuroku Certificate in

-1980. - Unarmed Combat, Ju
+1980. - Unarmed Combat, Ju Jitsu, &

-Jitsu, & Aiki Jutsu instructor HM Forces.
+Aiki Jutsu instructor HM Forces.
+Began

-Began formulating the development of my own style of Ju Jitsu.
+formulating the development of my own style of Ju Jitsu.

 1981. - 3rd dan Aiki Jutsu.